Senate Republicans rip CDC's new mask guidance as 'kabuki theater'

 Senate Republicans blasted the Centers for Disease Control and Protection's (CDC) new recommendations that fully vaccinated people should mask up again due to the spread of the COVID-19 delta variant, saying the American people deserve the freedom to make their own decisions after almost a year and a half of restrictions and mandates.

-"The decision yesterday by the CDC to reverses guidance and mandate masks for vaccinated people is the kind of decision that is infuriating people across this country," Sen. Ted Cruz, R-Texas, said during a Senate Foreign Relations hearing Wednesday morning.
+"The decision yesterday by the CDC to reverse its guidance and mandate masks for vaccinated people is the kind of decision that is infuriating people across this country," Sen. Ted Cruz, R-Texas, said during a Senate Foreign Relations hearing Wednesday morning.

 CDC GUIDANCE FALLOUT: HOUSE, WHITE HOUSE BRING BACK MASK MANDATES